Ralph-Lee/blog/this-dev-job-advertisement-sucks.md

 ### How To Fix This Mess

-- publish a video of your dev team.
+- Publish a video of your dev team.
 Include short interview snippets with devs, shots of a code review, action shots of devs deploying to production, your quiet office space, your standup meetings, etc.
-- show me your company's diversity and/or why you value diversity.
+- Show me your company's diversity and/or why you value diversity.
-- learn what devs want.
+- Learn what devs want.
 Market those things to devs in your job adverts.